JBKahn/django-sharding/docs/usage/DataMigrations.md

 ### case 1: No hints

 The following code will execute on each database that has at least one model in the app where the migration is stored.
+You will need to take this into account when writing your python code, as int he example below.

 ```python
 from __future__ import unicode_literals